 I have a thing for the desert; because of the quietness, nothingness and because of the mysterious sand dunes.
 The image of a desert; series of camel footprint on the orange colored sand in the sunset, gave me a chill when I think of it.
 The time and effort of nature, to create this magnificent mountain of sands, that’s just simply amazing.
 I thought I have to wait until I cross to another continent.
 But finally, before I hit the Middle East, I climbed one of the tallest sand dunes in the American continent.

-The nature’s wonder; that’s what it was.
+Nature’s wonder; that’s what it was.
 Surrounding mountains and the stream made this happen.
 It was starting to forming 440,000 years ago, and now it’s standing tall.
 When we were driving toward the National Park, we could see the dunes from afar.
 A thin brown glare on the ground.
-With the mountains in the background, it did look like unreal thing.
+With the mountains in the background, it did look like an unreal thing.
 But it is, still forming and moving.
 It’s alive.
-The Great Sand Dunes are the living proof of evolution; insects, plants and animals evolve themselves in years after years to become more suitable for the harsh environment.
+The Great Sand Dunes are the living proof of evolution; insects, plants, and animals evolve themselves in years after years to become more suitable for the harsh environment.

 Certainly, it was one of the most memorable sites I’ve ever visited in North America.